Signing out of account, Standby…

 Related: The Future of Food: How Biotech Will Save Us All

-and always have hype cycles and crashes.
+Technology and entrepreneurship always have hype cycles and crashes.
 We’ve seen it over and over again; the Gartner hype cycle.
 Everyone goes euphoric for technology with euphoric levels of funding, founders and starting companies, but then comes the inevitable crash.

 These are the risks of technology.
 Through these hype cycles and crashes, out of the rubble emerges great companies, perhaps a requirement of technological cycles.
 The dot-com industry is a perfect example of that.
-Out of the rubble of the dot-com industry crash came .
+Out of the rubble of the dot-com industry crash came Amazon.

 We also saw it with automobiles — a former animal industry product with the horse and buggy, that got replaced with a product of the technological industry — cars.
 At its peak, there were about 300 automobile companies globally.
 Then, there was a massive collapse of automobile companies, and everyone lost faith in it.
-But eventually, and emerged as dominant leaders in the space.
+But eventually, General Motors and Ford emerged as dominant leaders in the space.
 That hype cycle was necessary to create these giant companies and the marketplace eventually figured it out.

 If you choose not to go the accelerator path, you still have options.
 There are other great early-stage angels and pre-seed investors.
 The companies destined to succeed are led by mission-driven founders who share my belief in the power of entrepreneurship to lift humanity and our world.